opendistro/for-elasticsearch-docs/docs/install/helm.md

 opendistro-es-master  1s
 ```

-To make sure your Elasticsearch cluster is up and running:
+To make sure your Elasticsearch cluster is up and running, run the following command:

 ```bash
 $ kubectl get pods